rproenza86/jsx-micro-ui-poc/README_Create-React-App.md

 Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
 You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
-In the future we plan to integrate it into Create React App even more closely.
+In the future we plan to integrate it into Create Micros for Macros even more closely.

 To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Adding a Router

-Create React App doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.
+Create Micros for Macros doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.

 To add it, run: